 - Did not Find Domain: This typically means that the domain your mail is intended to, does not exist or shut down.

 These are main causes of getting an email bounce notification.
 Other causes include – mail is trapped in a routing loop, domain’s internal issues like switching hosts, blocking of a certain type of IP addresses from recipient’s mail server, unknown or undefined reasons, etc.

 Actively managing your bounces is very critical, in case of hard bounces, deactivating them or adding them to a suppression list is highly recommended.
 This ensures that one will not accidentally send mails to email addresses that will certainly hard bounce.
 As for soft bounces, after some attempts at delivery, if the email continues to bounce then such email addresses can be transformed into a hard bounce.

 To understand the functionality of bounce notification, we need to understand the email flow first.

-Here in the flowchart, we can see the journey of the email along the components.
+In the flowchart, we can see the journey of an email along the components.
 After passing through all the components, there is a handshaking stage.
 The SMTP server of the intended recipient takes a big role here, it helps to recognize the sender’s domain and make a contact with the receiving server.
 The recipient server goes through the message and checks the parameters mentioned above to give a green signal to the mail.
-If any of the parameters is missing, wrong or unknown, the recipient’s server rejects the email.
-Now the mail is sent back to the sender’s server and bounce notification is sent to the sender’s inbox.
+If any of the parameters are missing, wrong or unknown, the recipient’s server rejects the email.
+Thus, the mail is sent back to the sender’s server and bounce notification is sent to the sender’s inbox.

 How to read the bounce notification emails?